Lower leg assessment form 2026

 3. In the 'SOCIAL HISTORY' section, fill in your occupation and indicate your living situation by checking the appropriate boxes.

-5. Complete the 'HEALTH HISTORY' section by checking any relevant conditions that may be associated with vascular disease.
+5. Complete the 'HEALTH HISTORY' section by checking any relevant medical conditions that may be associated with vascular disease.

 See more lower leg assessment form versions